AntonioGuillen123/InsideOutDiary/README.md

 php artisan serve
 ```

-- if you want to run all this in development environment run the following command
+- If you want to run all this in development environment run the following command
 ```
 npm run dev
 ```

-## 🛠 Skills
-- PHP,
-- CSS,
-- Composer,

-## Tech Stack
+## 🛠 Tech Stack
+- Languages: Html, Css, Blade

-Framework: Laravel
+- Framework: Laravel

-Server: Xampp, Apache, Nodejs
+- Server: Xampp, Apache, Nodejs
-Database: Mysql
+- Database: Mysql
+- Others: Composer

-## Running Tests
+## 🏃‍♂️🧪 Running Tests

 To run tests, run the following command